lmzintgraf/MultiMAuS/README.md

-# CredSim
+# MultiMAuS: A Multi-Modal Authentication Simulator

-Simulator for online credit card transactions with multi-step authentication
+Simulator for online credit card transactions with multi-modal authentication.

 ### DATA